Standards may be helpful to system-developing organizations, but often, they become part of the problem or even become the actual problem.

-CMMI, SPICE, ISO 900X, ITIL, ISO 26262 – these are the hyped standards of the past ten years.
+CMMI, SPICE, ISO 900X, ITIL, and ISO 26262 are the hyped standards of the past ten years.
 They were supposed to help us deal with the software crisis; these standards promised to ensure consistent product quality.
 It has been a general consensus for a long time that standards prevent projects from descending into complete chaos.
 In every corporate organization I know that develops software and electronic systems, the need to implement at least one of these standards was a strategic axiom.

 The corporate reality, however, soon sets in: no one has the time for standards, there is a distinct lack of experts in each standard, and developers have heroically resisted the bureaucracy that often results from standards implementation.
 The typical “anti-patterns” in the implementation of standards include the following:

-- The standards implementation schedule is unrealistically short.
+The standards implementation schedule is unrealistically short.

-- The provided budget is unrealistically low.
+The provided budget is unrealistically low.

-- The expectations of the results are unrealistically high.
+The expectations of the results are unrealistically high.

-- The standards implementation is run by young consultants (without any project experience).
+The standards implementation is run by young consultants (without any project experience).

 The so-called process optimization, operated under such circumstances, is more likely to kill projects.
-They are simply destroyed when standards are implemented in such manner.
-The end result usually consists of a pile of new work instructions gathering dust on the shelf, a ban on even mentioning the standards at all, and a secret agreement with the project’s customer to more or less ignore the standards and follow some kind of a “I hope it goes well” approach.
+They are destroyed when standards are implemented in such a manner.
+The end result usually consists of a pile of new work instructions gathering dust on the shelf, a ban on even mentioning the standards at all, and a secret agreement with the project’s customer to more or less ignore the standards and follow some kind of an “I hope it goes well” approach.

-- The consultants hired for the job must have first-hand experience of similar projects.
+The consultants hired for the job must have first-hand experience of similar projects.
 No freshly graduated junior consultants will do.

-- Develop standards for both assessors and developers to implement, designed so that they don’t get in each other’s way.
+Develop standards for both assessors and developers to implement, designed so that they don’t get in each other’s way.

-- Place the emphasis on activity results, templates, and tools.
+Emphasize activity results, templates, and tools.
 Downplay the activities themselves.

-- Ensure you can rely on project staff as being absolute experts.
+Ensure you can rely on project staff as being absolute experts.

 And Google’s profitability is something every company would love to have.